How to Deep Clean Laminate Floors to Help Sell Your House

 Add cleaners as needed

-Step 1: To tackle stubborn buildup, use a cleaner made for your flooring’s finish to avoid creating buildup or damaging the finish.
+Step 1: To tackle stubborn buildup, use a cleaner designed for your flooring’s finish.
+This will not only help prevent further buildup but also protect the finish from damage.

 Step 2: Scrub.
-“You can be more aggressive with them when deep cleaning,” says Johnson.
+“You can be more aggressive with them when deep cleaning,” says Johnston.

 Step 3: Use water again to keep buildup from the cleaner from sticking to the floor.